AFPA proudly supports our military family. AFPA is veteran owned. All AFPA Certification Programs qualify for VA Reimbursment and mycaa.

 1. Pass your AFPA Certification exam.

 2. Download and Complete VA Form 22-1990 or complete online.
-Once you have completed this form, you will be in the military admin system as eligible and approved for benefits (for both active duty and veteran).
+Once you have completed this form, you will be in the military admin system as "eligible and approved" for benefits (for both active duty and veteran).
+If you are an eligible child or spouse, complete VA Form 22-5490.

-3. Download and Complete VA Form 22-0803 after you have successfully passed your AFPA Certification exam.
-You must submit this to Veterans Affairs upon receipt of your credential to start the process for the reimbursement of the AFPA “Certification".
+3. Next, Download and Complete VA Form 22-0803.
+You must submit this to Veterans Affairs upon receipt of your credential to start the process for the "reimbursement" of the AFPA “Certification".
+If you would like to mail this form please include the following information with the completed form:

 Be sure to request reimbursement for the AFPA CERTIFICATION that you completed.
 For example AFPA Personal Trainer Certification, or AFPA Nutrition & Wellness Consultant Certification.
 Do not use the term "License", "School", or “College” as this will cause approval delays.